D' Funnybone: 2010: Sophomore Season

 D' Funnybone won the Hutcheson Stakes at Gulfstream Park in his sophomore debut, winning as the favorite by a length.
 The colt continued his winning ways in the Swale Stakes, winning again as the favorite by 1 1/2 lengths.
 "It was easy", said jockey Edgar Prado after the Swale.
 "To me, the way he is running now is great, and we’ll leave it up to Rick (Dutrow) whether we try and take on more distance."

 After the Hutcheson and Swale Stakes, D' Funnybone was considered one of the country's top sprinters.

 In his next start, D' Funnybone stretched out to the distance of one mile in the Withers Stakes at Aqueduct.
 He again raced close to a fast early pace, then tired in the stretch, finishing fourth.
 Cutting back to seven furlongs in the Woody Stephens, D' Funnybone stayed farther off the pace and then unleashed a strong stretch run to win by 3 1/4 lengths.
 "Edgar has been breezing him (at Aqueduct), and he told me he doesn't like the track so much," said Dutrow.
 "We know he likes this track and things set up absolutely perfect for him.
 He did what he was supposed to.
 When I saw (the early leaders) going with each other, I couldn't ask for anything better.
 Even though he was further back than usual, Edgar knew what he was doing, and he knew he had plenty of time to catch up."

 In his final two starts as a three-year-old, D' Funnybone finished second in the Carry Back Stakes and seventh in the King's Bishop Stakes.

 2011: Four-Year-Old Season

-D' Funnybone began his first season as an older horse in the Sunshine State Stakes, an ungraded blacktype stakes held at Gulfstream Park, finishing fourth.
+D' Funnybone began his first season as an older horse in the Sunshine State Stakes, an ungraded black type stakes held at Gulfstream Park, finishing fourth.
 He improved in his next race, finishing second in the Waldoboro Stakes at Belmont Park.
 D' Funnybone returned to the graded ranks in the True North Handicap next, but finished fourth behind Trappe Shot.
 In his final start, D' Funnybone finished 8th in the listed James Marvin Stakes at Saratoga.

 D' Funnybone retired with a record of 15: 6-3-0 with earnings of $686,700.

 D' Funnybone raced six more times but his best finish was a second-place performance in the Carry Back Stakes.
 He was retired at the end of 2011 and entered stud at Vinery New York.
 He currently stands at Rockridge Stud in Hudson, New York.